psykick-21/task-manager-flask/README.md

 # Task Manager

-This task manager app is created using flask.
+This repo contains the code for a task manager web app which is created using Flask.